yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

     reflex::BoostPosixMatcher matcher( boost::regex or string, reflex::Input [, "options"] )
 ~~~

-For input you can specify a string, a wide string, a file, or a stream object.
+For input you can specify a string, a u32 string, a file, or a stream object.

 We use option `"N"` to permit empty matches when searching input with
 `reflex::BoostMatcher::find`.